Paul Whitin

-Col. Paul Whitin, (1767–1831) was an American blacksmith and pioneering industrialist who in 1826 Northbridge, Massachusetts established P Whitin and Sons, a new cotton mill with his sons.
+Paul Whitin (1767 – 1831) was an American blacksmith and pioneering industrialist who in 1826 in Northbridge, Massachusetts established P Whitin and Sons, a new cotton mill with his sons.
 This company would grow and acquire other mills in the area.
 In 1831 his son John C Whitin obtained a patent for a mechanized Cotton Picker.
 Textile machinery would become a larger percentage of their business over time. would later become the largest maker of specialty textile machinery in the world.